 Yi Jeong was about to reply, when Jun Pyo raised his hand, silencing him.
 “Just think about it ok?
 I have to go now.
 See you all later.”

 “That was a pretence.”
 Yi Jeong muttered when Jun Pyo went away.
 “It wasn’t real.”

-“I suggest you to carefully think if this is worth it.”
+“I suggest that you carefully think if this is worth it.”
 Ji Hoo calmly poured himself a glass of wine.
 “F4 already destroyed one innocent girl’s life.
 Because of her friendship with us, Jan Di lost everything.
 Do you really want this to happen to Ga Eul as well?
 Who knows when your personal Ha Jae Kyung will show up to claim you?”

-“This is ridicolous!”
+“This is ridiculous!”
 Yi Jeong snapped, his eyes now gleaming in anger.
 “Geum Jan Di and Jun Pyo were in love.
 They still are!
 This is the reason of this mess.
 My family can decide to marry me off tomorrow and it won’t affect me at all, because I’m not in love with Chu Ga Eul and never will be!”

 “Whatever bro.”
 Woo Bin said after a long silence, exchanging a meaningful glance with Ji Hoo.
 Yi Jeong noticed that and grabbed his coat.

-“I can’t believe it.” he said before storming out of the lounge.
+“I can’t believe it,” he said before storming out of the lounge.